DilanCF/ENEE447-notes/lecture notes/Lecture20.md

 Fixed allocation: every process needs their own frames

-Variable: THings can change, can have loval replacement
+Variable: Things can change, can have local replacement

 Say we have P1,P2,...Pn